Church Universal and Triumphant: Creating Camelot and Glastonbury

 In Park County, Montana, there were growing concerns among locals that the CUT would use its growing presence for a political takeover; this was particularly a concern given that these were the tactics employed by Rajneesh’s religious community in Ashland, Oregon.
 Some locals as well as environmentalists were also concerned about the CUT’s construction projects at the Royal Teton Ranch; they had hoped that the land would have been incorporated into the nearby Gallatin National Forest.
 Officials at Yellowstone were particularly frustrated that the Church’s building was interfering with wildlife migration.
 In early 1981, the US Representative Wayne Owens tried to introduce measures that would have allowed the government to compulsorily purchase the Royal Teton Ranch, but these proved unsuccessful.

 In 1986, the Church officially moved its headquarters to the Royal Teton Ranch in Montana, selling Camelot to Japanese investors representing the Nichiren Shoshu Buddhist group.
 Prophet related that the Montana ranch offered her followers "protection from economic collapse, bank failure, civil disorder, war, and cataclysm".
 The ranch became home to around 600 Church members, all of whom had to be members of the Keepers of the Flame.
 Many established homes on an area around 15 miles north of the ranch, near the hamlet of Emigrant; they called it Glastonbury after the town in England with Arthurian associations.
 Life in Montana provided greater levels of autonomy and social isolation for the group; according to Whitsel, moving there "facilitated the further entrenchment of a countercultural outlook" among the Church.

 Following the move to Montana, the belief in a forthcoming major disaster became increasingly prominent within the group.
 In 1980, it published Prophecy for the 1980s, making apocalyptic predictions.

 Entering a survivalist strategy

 In the late 1980s, the CUT entered a survivalist strategy.
 Prophet stated that the world had entered a "danger period of accelerated negative karma" and that this would precipitate a Soviet nuclear strike against the United States.
 She insisted that the liberalising glasnost project of Soviet leader Mikhail Gorbachev was a propaganda front and that his government was planning a nuclear attack.
 In a 1986 Thanksgiving message that she claimed came through her from Saint Germain, Prophet stated that the Church must start preparing underground shelters to survive a nuclear war.
 It subsequently began construction of a multi-acre underground nuclear shelter near Mol Herron Creek on the Royal Teton Ranch; costing over $3 million to build, it would provide shelter for around 750 people and was called "Mark's Ark" after the Church's founder.
-The residents of Glastonbury also created around 45 smaller fallout shelters for their own use.